bdesanctis/bamdam/README.md

 options:

--h, --help: show this help message and exit
+-h, --help : show this help message and exit
---in_lca IN_LCA: Path to the original (sorted) LCA file (required) --in_bam IN_BAM: Path to the original (sorted) BAM file (required) --out_lca OUT_LCA: Path to the short output LCA file (required) --out_bam OUT_BAM: Path to the short output BAM file (required) --out_stats OUT_STATS: Path to the output stats file (required) --out_subs OUT_SUBS: Path to the output subs file (required) --stranded STRANDED: Either ss for single stranded or ds for double stranded (required) --mincount MINCOUNT: Minimum read count to keep a node (default: 5) --k K: Value of k for kmer complexity calculations (default: 5) --upto UPTO: Keep nodes up to and including this tax threshold, use root to disable (default: family) --lcaheaderlines LCAHEADERLINES: Number of header lines in input LCA file - just go look at the file real quick and find out (default: 0)
---minsim MINSIM: Minimum similarity to reference to keep a read.
+--in_lca : Path to the original (sorted) LCA file (required) --in_bam : Path to the original (sorted) BAM file (required) --out_lca : Path to the short output LCA file (required) --out_bam : Path to the short output BAM file (required) --out_stats : Path to the output stats file (required) --out_subs : Path to the output subs file (required) --stranded : Either ss for single stranded or ds for double stranded (required) --mincount : Minimum read count to keep a node (default: 5) --k : Value of k for kmer complexity calculations (default: 5) --upto : Keep nodes up to and including this tax threshold, use root to disable (default: family) --lcaheaderlines : Number of header lines in input LCA file - just go look at the file real quick and find out (default: 0) --minsim : Minimum similarity to reference to keep a read.
 This should be the same as your ngslca minimum similarity! (default: 0.95)
---keep_keywords KEEP_KEYWORDS [KEEP_KEYWORDS ...]: Other keyword(s) in LCA file for filtering to keep, e.g. Eukaryota (default: none)
---exclude_keywords EXCLUDE_KEYWORDS [KEEP_KEYWORDS ...]: Other keyword(s) in LCA file for filtering to delete (default Hominidae) - NOT IMPLEMENTED YET
---exclude_keyword_file EXCLUDE_KEYWORD_FILE: Text file containing list of keywords or tax paths to remove in LCA file, one on each line - NOT IMPLEMENTED YET
+--keep_keywords : Other keyword(s) in LCA file for filtering to keep, e.g. Eukaryota (default: none) - nOT IMPLEMENTED YET --exclude_keywords : Other keyword(s) in LCA file for filtering to delete (default Hominidae) - NOT IMPLEMENTED YET --exclude_keyword_file : Text file containing list of keywords or tax paths to remove in LCA file, one on each line - NOT IMPLEMENTED YET
 ```

 Example usage: